ddykiel/ddykiel.github.io/_posts/2019-07-10-what-you-dont-know.md

 Is tantamount to suicide.

-\                       \Darling, this story has been told too many times
+...............Darling, this story has been told too many times

 And they had to cut the locks from the couple’s bridge in Paris